 - BMW ABS motor constantly running

-The two most common issues that cause BMW ABS pump to constantly run include:
+The two most common issues that cause the BMW ABS pump to run constantly including:

-Start by replacing the ABS relay.
-The ABS relay costs less than $20 and is very easy to replace.
+Replace the BMW ABS relay.
+The ABS relay costs less than $50 and is very easy to replace.
 The relay on most BMWs is in the fuse box located in the engine bay.